Skip to content

 wh use myorg/world

-wh thing head # targets myorg/world
+wh thing list # targets myorg/world

 The CLI resolves the target repo using this priority: